-- Our department regularly sees its English Education majors placed for student teaching in the local middle and high school, including those schools in communities within close proximity to Brookings.
+- Our school regularly sees its English Education majors placed for student teaching in the local middle and high school, including those schools in communities within close proximity to Brookings.
 Many of our graduates, including many of our graduate students, remain in the region to pursue teaching careers.
-These relationships allow for pedagogical exchanges of ideas between the schools’ faculty, our faculty, and our graduates.
+These relationships allow for pedagogical exchanges of ideas between the schools’ faculty, our faculty and our graduates.
 Our students receive extensive, up-to-date training in the teaching of English via our required Methods of Teaching English class.

-- The cooperation between the Department of English and Interdisciplinary Studies and the Brookings High School took another step this last fall (2011) as we are entering into a partnership to offer a dual-credit course at the high school.
+- The cooperation between the School of English and Interdisciplinary Studies and the Brookings High School took another step this last fall (2011) as we are entering into a partnership to offer a dual-credit course at the high school.
 One of our graduate students, who teaches English at the high school, will be the instructor of record, serving as an adjunct faculty member teaching ENGL 101.
 Mr. Ganci will work in conjunction with our Coordinator of Composition, Dr. Michael Keller, to ensure that the students receive a college-level class during their senior year of high school.
 The program will begin in the fall 2012 semester, and if successful, we will pursue a dual-credit course in literature.

 - The creative writing faculty facilitate the Jerome Norgren Poetry Contest and the Paul Witherington Creative Writing Contest, open to middle and high school students in South Dakota.